kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 A Pod that does not have any tolerations gets scheduled according to the old model.
 But a Pod that tolerates the taints of a particular Node can be scheduled on that Node.

+{{< caution >}}
-Note that because of small delay, usually less than one second, between time when condition is observed and a taint is created, it's possible that enabling this feature will slightly increase number of Pods that are successfully scheduled but rejected by the kubelet.
+**Caution** Enabling this feature creates a small delay, usually less than one second, between the time when a condition is observed and a taint is created.
+This delay can increase the number of Pods that are successfully scheduled but rejected by the kubelet.
+{{< /caution >}}

 ### Capacity